Troubleshooting

 Warning

-• If something is wrong but you don’t yet know what the cause is, a good starting point is to run the ‘Checkup’ macro.
+• If something is wrong but you don’t yet know what the cause is, a good starting point can be to run the ‘Checkup’ macro.
 This is launched from the ‘ControlGUIs’ folder on either of the windows measurement computers, and will highlight any beamline components that are in an unusual state.

 _images/checkup.png